LordDarthSidous/pickle_farming/README.md

 ## What is this?

 <p>This is a multi-framework farming system that's great for players to do as an activity!</p>

-<p>It's a great fit for any type of roleplaying server, whether it's Serious RP or not.</p>

 With this resource, you will be able to do the following: